1. Well-Well Variations

 "Well" is a deep subject. - American

-On this page is a battery well-well reservations.
+On this page is a lite battery of well-well reservations taken from a larger set of reservations.
 A well-chosen bundle of them are presupposed to be aligned with anything here, at least by the site owner - for safety reasons.
 But using reservations as is done on the site, can have additional advantages also.
 It can be good to learn to add a little "ahem" or "well -" to many sorts of claims, for example.

 But first, the site's General Disclaimer says something about attempts at improving health:

 One had better consider faith-ideas in the light of Buddha basics (the Kalama Sutta).
 They are against being taken in by dogmatic talk and rhetorics and whatever.
 In line with Buddha's guidelines, the site is furnished with many subsumed reservations, adjusting to what Bertrand Russell says about "qualifications":